 6. People starting a business to become rich.
 I’ve met a few people who want to start a business so they can have financial freedom, do what they want, and become rich.
 No wonder they gave up when the first tsunami of adversities hit them — because they didn’t have a bigger purpose.
 If you want to start a business, focus on providing value.
 Money is just a result of doing great work.

 7. People pursuing a creative career to boost their status.
 I know some musicians who only joined or formed a band so they have something to brag: Hey!
 I have a band.
 Ha, not so good.
 Do it because you love it, because it’s your obsession.
 And don’t do it only to impress people.

 Is it wrong to leave our loved ones to work overseas?
 Is it wrong to earn more money?
 Is it wrong to be in a rock band so people will love us?

-Hey, who am I to tell you what’s wrong or right?
+Hey, who am I to tell you what’s right or wrong?
 We all have different life templates.
 But I encourage you to reexamine your values.
 Think about it.
-What are things that you really value in life?
+What are the things that you really value in life?